 The Company's financial statements have been prepared on a going concern basis, which contemplates the realization of assets and settlement of liabilities in the normal course of business as they come due.
-There is no certainty whether the Company will generate significant revenues or attain profitable operations in the near future and there can be no assurance that it will achieve profitability in the future, as it incurred a net loss of \$1,723,330 and had a negative cash flow from operations of \$976,907 for the year ended December 31, 2023, after incurring a loss of \$2,132,213 and a negative cash flow from operating activities of \$2,343,697 for the year ended December 31, 2022.
+There is no certainty whether the Company will generate significant revenue or attain profitable operations in the near future, as it incurred a net and comprehensive loss of \$292,840 and had a negative cash flow from operating activities of \$252,281 for the three-month period ended March 31, 2024.
+As at March 31, 2024, the Company was in default on its Federal Economic Development Agency (FEDA) loan, with a principal balance of \$423,680, and with respect to a claim by its former lawyer for \$715,652 in fees.

 The Company's ability to continue as a going concern is dependent on its raising of future required capital, bringing its products to market and achieving and maintaining profitable operations.
 The outcome of these matters cannot be predicted at this time.
 As a result, there exists a material uncertainty which creates significant doubt regarding the Company's ability to continue as a going concern.
-This MD&A does not and the Company's financial statements do not include any adjustments of assets and liabilities, which might be necessary should the Company be unable to continue its operations.
-Such adjustments could be material.

-As at December 31, 2023, the Company was in default in respect of its Federal Economic Development Agency (FEDA) loan payable, with a principal balance of \$419,257 and its \$550,000 deferred payment agreement obligation to its former legal firm.
-Assuming there is no demand for payment of the deferred payment agreement or FEDA loan, the Company had a December 31, 2023 cash balance of \$187,411 that covers approximately two months of operating expenses.
-As referenced in note 25, the Company completed private placements on February 13, 2024 for \$134,310 and on March 19, 2024 for \$135,160.
+As at March 31, 2024, the Company was in default in respect of its FEDA loan payable, with a principal balance of \$423,680 and its \$550,000 deferred payment agreement obligation to its former legal firm.
+Assuming there is no demand for payment of the deferred payment agreement or FEDA loan, the Company had a March 31, 2024 cash balance of \$187,837 that covers approximately two months of operating expenses.

-The Company has accumulated \$19,678,766 of losses as at December 31, 2023, and its ability to continue as a going concern is dependent on it raising future required capital; bringing its products to market; and, achieving and maintaining profitable operations.
+The Company has accumulated \$19,971,606 of losses as at March 31, 2024, and its ability to continue as a going concern is dependent on it raising future required capital; bringing its products to market; and, achieving and maintaining profitable operations.
 The outcome of these matters cannot be predicted at this time.
-As a result, as indicated in notes 1, 2, 8, 11 and 21 of the financial statements, there exists a material uncertainty which creates significant doubt regarding the Company's ability to continue as a going concern.
+As a result, as indicated in notes 1, 2, 7, 10 and 18 of the financial statements, there exists a material uncertainty which creates significant doubt regarding the Company's ability to continue as a going concern.
 The Company's financial statements do not include any adjustments and classifications of assets and liabilities, which might be necessary should the Company be unable to continue its operations.
 Such adjustments could be material.